unswexplains/unswexplains.github.io/ff6b6c05e075/content.md

 %% Transforming data variables %%

-When analysing a table of data, it's often useful to create a new variable by transforming an existing one.
+When analysing a data set, it's often useful to transform one or more variables.
 Common transformations include:

 - Changing scales
 - Calculating ratios